chef/automate/components/docs-chef-io/content/automate/DR.md

 ![DR SetUp with 2 Parallel Cluster](/images/automate/DR-2-cluster.png)

-Primary cluster will be in use and taking the backup at regular interval with `chef-automate backup` command.
-At the same time we will be restoring the backup at DR cluster via `chef-automate restore` command.
+Primary cluster will be in use and will take the backup at regular interval with `chef-automate backup create` command.
+At the same time DR cluster will be restoring the latest backup data via `chef-automate backup restore` command.
 In case of Primary Cluster Failure, we can change the DNS routing to DR Cluster.

 #### Caveat with Above approach